ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-protocol/draft-davidson-pp-protocol.md

 cryptographic primitive known as a verifiable oblivious pseudorandom function (VOPRF) for implementing the authorization mechanism.
-Such VOPRF protocols can be implemented already in prime-order groups, and such constructions are currently being drafted in separate standardization processes {{I-D.irtf-cfrg-voprf}}.
+Such VOPRF protocols can be implemented already in prime-order groups, and constructions are currently being drafted in separate standardization processes {{I-D.irtf-cfrg-voprf}}.

 The Privacy Pass protocol is split into three stages.
 The first stage, initialisation, produces the global server configuration that is broadcast to (and stored by) all clients.
 The "issuance" phase provides the client with unlinkable tokens that can be used to initiate re-authorization with the server in the future.
-The redemption phase allow the client to redeem a given re-authorization token with the server that it interacted with the issuance phase.
+The redemption phase allows the client to redeem a given re-authorization token with the server that it interacted with during the issuance phase.
 In addition, the protocol must satisfy two cryptographic security requirements known as "unlinkability" and "unforgeability".

 This document will lay out the generic description of the protocol, along with a secure implementation based on the VOPRF primitive.
 It will